 DSGI will review the Level II Appeal and provide a written notice of the review decision.
 If the Level II Appeal is for a Pre-Service (non-urgent) denial, DSGI will respond within 15 days from receipt of your appeal; if the Level II Appeal is for a Post-Service denial, DSGI will respond within 30 days from receipt of your appeal; and, if your appeal is urgent, DSGI will respond within 72 hours from receipt of your appeal.
+DSGI will notify you within the 72-hour period if your urgent Level II Appeal does not contain sufficient information and/or documentation for a review and decision; the 72-hour period will be suspended when the notice is sent to you.
+The notice will include a specific due date that DSGI must receive any additional information and/or documentation to review in consideration of your urgent Level II Appeal; the 72-hour period will restart on the noted due date.

 If DSGI's review is unfavorable (Level II Appeal is denied), the notice from DSGI will include information of any additional appeal or review rights available to you.
 Two review options are available if you want to contest the Level II Appeal denial: an administrative hearing and an external review from an independent review organization.
 You may request a review through either or both of these options.
 However, please note that each option has a specific timeframe for requesting a review as described below.